jayshah2005/pokemonMemoryGame/README.md

 # Pokémon Memory Game

 A modern, interactive memory card game built with React and TypeScript, featuring Pokémon from various regions.
-Players select their favorite Pokémon regions and test their memory skills by matching cards in this engaging web application.
+Players select their favorite Pokémon regions and test their memory skills by choosing a previously not selected card every round in this engaging web application.

 ## 🎮 Project Overview